Statutory Sick Pay (SSP): employer guide

-If your employee thinks this is unfair, they can appeal to HM Revenue and Customs - the form tells them how to do this.
+If your employee thinks this is unfair, they can appeal to HMRC - the form tells them how to do this.

-You can complete form SSP1 before the end of SSP if you know an employee will be off for more than 28 weeks, you can complete SSP1 in advance.
-This means they can apply for Employment Support Allowance immediately.
+You can complete form SSP1 before the end of SSP if you know an employee will be off sick for more than 28 weeks.
+This means they can apply for ESA before their SSP comes to an end.

 4. Notice and fit notes

 The employee should tell you they’re sick within your own time limit (or 7 days if you don’t have one).
 You don’t have to pay Statutory Sick Pay if they don’t meet these time limits.

 You can’t insist notice is given in person or on a special form.